msppstata/quant1/10-End-of-Semester-Project.md

 ### Set-up
 First create your main project folder, titled `recitation10`, on the desktop.

-Download the data set auto_raw.dta from Blackboard and save in recitation10 folder.
+Download the data set vehicles.dta from Blackboard and save in recitation10 folder.

 Open Stata.
-Type `use auto_raw.dta` in the command prompt.
+Type `use vehicles.dta` in the command prompt.
 Did it work?

 If no, you need to set the ***working directory***.